IITDBGroup/CS116/_pages/labs.md

 permalink: labs.html
 ---

 Assignments are due each week before the labs.
 We will create a git repository for each student  in the course on [bitbucket](http://www.bitbucket.org) which you have to use to submit the assignments.
-For more information about git see [here]({{ site.baseurl }}/bootstrap.html#learn-how-to-use-git) .
+For more information about git see [here]({{ site.baseurl }}/bootstrap.html#learn-how-to-use-git).
+Please do not delete the `build.xml` file.
+You should place your code in the `src` folder using the provided package structure.
+Code for assignment `n` should be placed in package `lecture.labn`, e.g., `lecture.lab3` for assignment `3`.

 > We only accept submissions through git!
 {: .notice--danger}